-Sean Arroyo is a sophomore at Carlisle School.
+Sean Arroyo is a junior at Carlisle School.
 He is involved in CHILL (Communities Helping Improve Local Lives) and is a volunteer for the SPCA.

 "I desire to join the Harvest Youth Board, not because it looks good on a college resume, but because I feel as though education and health is taken for granted.
 In the U.S., education isn't valued nearly as much as it should be. ...I believe that this foundation will bring a much needed focus to the poor education system ... and will bring better health conditions for those who are afflicted with illnesses."

 Adrian T. Hylton of Martinsville is a sophomore at Magna Vista High School.
 He is a member of the Beta Club, National Society of Black Engineers, and CHILL (Communities Helping Improve Local Lives).
 He also participates in football, indoor and outdoor track, and is an active member in his church.
 Adrian received the Lancer Award, was named Henry County Robotics Champion, and has several academic awards.

 “When I heard about the Harvest Foundation Youth Board, and what it was doing in the community, I immediately became interested.
 It is the perfect opportunity for teens to make a difference and have a voice in the community.
 It provides an opportunity to have a say in what goes on in our area.
 I believe that it is very important to have input from the youth.”